Spine Conditions

 • Significant leg weakness

-• Sudden bowel and/or bladder incontinence—either difficulty passing urine or having a bowel movement, or loss of control of urination or bowel movement (cauda equina syndrome)
+• Sudden bowel or bladder incontinence—either difficulty passing urine or having a bowel movement, or loss of control of urination or bowel movement (cauda equina syndrome)

-• Severe, continuous abdominal pain (abdominal aortic aneurysm)
+• Continuous and severe pain in the abdomen (abdominal aortic aneurysm)

 TREATMENT

 Treatment for lower back pain depends upon the patient’s history and the type and severity of pain.
-The vast majority of lower back pain cases get better within six weeks without surgery, and lower back pain exercises are almost always part of a treatment plan.
-If pain persists or worsens, more involved diagnostic and surgical procedures may be recommended.
-Click to learn about Lumbar Disc Herniation, and Lumbar Spinal Stenosis, common causes of lower back pain.
+The vast majority of lower back pain cases get better within six weeks without surgery—with rest, pain medications, and home treatment methods.
+Additionally, physical therapy, and lower back pain exercises are almost always part of a treatment plan.
+If pain worsens or persists for 3 months or more and becomes chronic back pain, more involved diagnostic and surgical procedures may be recommended.
+Learn about Lumbar Disc Herniation, and Lumbar Spinal Stenosis, common causes of lower back pain.

 There is no clear evidence that you can prevent low back pain.
 But there are some things you can do that may help prevent it.
 And they can prepare you for faster recovery if you do have low back pain.

-• Exercise to keep your back healthy and strong.
+• Exercise to keep your spinal column, back, and abdominal muscles healthy and strong.

-• Learn how to lift objects safely to protect your back.
+• Back injuries can occur from improper techniques.
+If some heavy lifting will be unavoidable, learn how to lift objects safely to protect your back.

-• Think about your posture, whether you are sitting or standing.
+• Think about your posture, whether you are sitting or standing, to maintain a healthy spinal column.

 • Try different sleeping positions that protect your back.